NFontrodona/Lazyparser/doc/source/lazyparser.rst

 Argument groups
 ~~~~~~~~~~~~~~~

-By default Lazyparser creates two groups of arguments:
+By default, Lazyparser creates two groups of arguments:

     * ``Optional arguments``
     * ``Required arguments``

-But you may want to create argument groups with custom names.
+But, you may want to create argument groups with custom names.
 This can be done with the function ``set_groups`` that can takes the following arguments:

-    * arg_groups : A dictionary having group names as keys and the list of argument names as values
+    * arg_groups : A dictionary having group names as keys and lists of argument names as values
-    * order : A list of argument group names.
+    * order : A list of group names.
 Those names must be defined in ``arg_groups``
     * add_help : A boolean to indicate if you want a parameter named ``help`` that will display an help message in the command line interface.

 This function must be called before the decorator ``parse``.